 The Ouse Valley

 The River Great Ouse is the fourth longest river in England.
 It rises near Wappenham in Northamptonshire and flows through Brackley, Buckingham and Milton Keynes before entering Cambridgeshire south of St Neots.
 It then flows through Huntingdon, St Ives, Earith and Ely before passing into Norfolk near Brandon Creek, finally travelling past Downham Market and entering the Wash at Kings Lynn.
-The four longest rivers in England are the Severn (220 miles, 354 km.), the Thames (215 miles, 346 km.), the Tent (185 miles, 297 km.) and the Great Ouse (143 miles, 230 km.).
+The four longest rivers in England are the Severn (220 miles, 354 km.), the Thames (215 miles, 346 km.), the Trent (185 miles, 297 km.) and the Great Ouse (143 miles, 230 km.).

 The bedrock underneath most of the course of the River Great Ouse is mid and late Jurassic in age, and consists mainly of mudstones laid down in a warm sea between 175 and 151 million of years ago when ‘Cambridgeshire’ lay nearer the tropics, at the latitude where the Canary Isles are today.
 Although younger bedrock would have covered the area after this, it has been removed by millions of years of erosion, when the land surface was above sea level.